extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/index.rst

 =========================================

-This section explains how to use the DC Fabric Automation Suite to help you manage Brocade VCS and IP Fabrics in your data center.
+This section explains how to use the DC Fabric Automation Suite to help you manage Extreme Networks VCS and IP Fabrics in your data center.

 .. rubric:: DC Fabric Automation Suite